 - Preheat oven to 350F.
-Grease a doughnut pan with cooking spray.
+Grease a six-cavity doughnut pan with cooking spray.

 - In a mixing bowl, combine the flour, cocoa, baking soda and salt.

-- In a separate bowl, whisk together the egg, sugar, vanilla and buttermilk.
+- In a separate bowl, whisk together the oil, egg, sugar, vanilla and buttermilk.

 - Add the dry ingredients to the wet and whisk until combined.
 The batter will be quite thick.

-- Spoon batter into the doughnut pan and bake for 8-10 minutes, until a toothpick inserted into the centre comes out clean.
+- Spoon batter into the doughnut pan and bake for 10-12 minutes, until a toothpick inserted into the centre of a doughnut comes out clean.

-- Cool the doughnuts completely on a wire rack.
+- Cool the doughnuts completely on a wire rack before glazing.

-- In a small bowl, mix together the powdered sugar, cocoa, corn syrup and milk.
-Whisk until the glaze is smooth and shiny.
+- For the glaze: In a small bowl, whisk together the powdered sugar, cocoa, corn syrup and milk.
+If the glaze is too thick, add a bit more milk.
+If it’s too runny, add a little powdered sugar.
+Mix until the glaze is smooth and shiny.

-- Dip the tops of the doughnuts into the glaze and add sprinkles, if using.
+- Dip the tops of the doughnuts into the glaze.
+Add sprinkles (if using.)
+Place doughnuts on a wire rack to allow glaze to set.
 These doughnuts taste best the day they are made.